aiogram/aiogram/docs/source/quick_start.rst

     :language: python
     :lines: 20-25

-If you want to handle all messages in the chat simply add handler without filters:
+If you want to handle all text messages in the chat simply add handler without filters:

 .. literalinclude:: ../../examples/echo_bot.py
     :language: python